 If they’re heading your way, and you’re a fan, this is something you don’t want to miss!!

 Since it’s a bit of a trip to get to Seattle, I always pack snacks and sometimes lunches when we go.
-Oatmeal-Maple Bread was one that went with us.
-It’s so good with a bit of peanut butter and jelly slathered on.
+Oatmeal bread was one that went with us.
+This simple peasant bread so good with a bit of peanut butter and jelly slathered on.

 One of the best things about food blogging is receiving cookbooks in the mail from bloggers you follow.
 Being able to share new cookbooks with y’all in this space makes receiving them even more fun.

 Ali’s cookbook, Bread Toast Crumbs; Recipes for No-Knead Loaves and Meals to Savor Every Slice is packed with inspiration and page-turning, drool-worthy photography.
-And while I finally landed on Oatmeal-Maple Bread to share with y’all (hello – breakfast bread!), there are so many more recipes I can’t wait to try.
+And while I finally landed on Ali’s peasant bread recipe, oatmeal bread, to share with y’all (hello – breakfast bread!), there are so many more recipes I can’t wait to try.

 Simple ingredients transformed into the tastiest pleasures is part of what makes cooking and baking so rewarding.
 The process, time and love that goes into making a recipe goes a long way to feed the belly and soul.

-When it comes to bread, this is as simple as baking gets.
-Yet there are so many ways and differing ingredients to create a delicious loaf of bread.
-Where does one start?
+When it comes to bread, this peasant bread recipe is as simple as baking gets.

 Ali’s cookbook doesn’t stop at sweet and savory bread recipes though.
 She shares how to put that delicious bread to work in recipes such as Savory French Toast, Panzanella Three Ways, Food Cart Grilled Cheese, and Strawberry Shortcake made out of Buttermilk Pull-Apart Rolls (!!) and so much more.
 I’m anxiously waiting until our local strawberries make a showing for those pull-apart rolls!